A counterexample to the weak density of smooth maps between manifolds in Sobolev spaces: Toolbox for the construction of the gordian cut

 \subsubsection{Cubic extensions}

-Whereas the previous construction works for quite general classes of maps and are hence not specific to the Sobolev framework, the extension method presented here induces singularities and hence is specially appropriate in the Sobolev setting.
-For that purpose, we consider the $\infty$ norm on $\R^4$ given by
+Whereas the previous construction works for quite general classes of maps and is hence not specific to the Sobolev framework, the extension method presented here induces singularities and hence is specially appropriate in the Sobolev setting.